les-amateurs/celeste-for-web/posts/devenv.md

 * The Vanilla game, obviously!
 I used the itch.io FNA version.
 Patching may have issues when basing off an XNA or Steam version.

 (TODO: Yea I think this is good enough to be in another post)
-# Extract the source code.
+# Extract the unmodified source code.
 Simply open up ILSpy, open the Celeste.exe assembly, and then select everything and hit export code so it makes a project openable by Visual Studio.
+Keep in mind at this point the project still uses .NET 4.5.2, while our target project uses .NET 5.
+I'll be providing another csproj for the web build.
+By the way, making the game run off .NET 5 actually requires absolutely no code modifacation.